Twood95/VineyardCopy/site/content/about.md

   anyone.
 intro:
   blurbs:
-    - image: /img/illustrations/coffee.svg
+    - image: /img/32438.svg
       text: >
+        Love a great cup of coffee, but never knew how to make one?
+Bought a fancy new Chemex but have no clue how to use it?
+Don't worry, we’re here to help.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+        Email us or call the store for details.
+    - image: /img/32438.svg
+      text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/illustrations/coffee-gear.svg
+    - image: /img/32438.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/illustrations/tutorials.svg
+    - image: /img/32438.svg
-      text: >
+      text: >-
         Love a great cup of coffee, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
         Email us or call the store for details.
-  heading: What we offer
+  heading: Meet Our Staff
-  description: >
+  description: |-

-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    efgdfgsdfgsdfgsdfgsdfgsfg
 main:
   heading: Great coffee with no compromises
   description: >